JennKnapp/BFG_Y2H/README.md

 ```
 4. After making the fasta file, build index with bowtie2-build
 `bowtie2-build filename.fasta filename`
-5. Update summary file for getting AD/DB targeted genes
+5. Update main.py to use the summary files you generated
-   * Edit supplements.py to add a function which reads the input summary file, output AD and DB_gene names (list)
+   * Edit parse_input_files() to add a case
-   * The names should match the ORF-BC-ID in the fasta file
-   * Edit read_counts.py - RCmain() to read the corresponding file

 ### Running the pipeline  ###

 * Install from pypi (recommend): `python -m pip install BFG-Y2H`

-* Install and build from github
+* Install and build from github, the update.sh might need to be modified before you install
 ```
 1. download the package from github
 2. inside the root folder, run ./update.sh